Search by

 Do you have a gym?

 Most of their schemes have gyms.
-They are open 24/7 and completely free to use for all our residents.
+They are completely free to use for all their residents.
 Unfortunately, their insurance does not cover guests to use the gym.

 To check if the scheme has a gym, head over to the location page to find out more.

-All property developments have easy to use laundry rooms with washing and drying machines.
+All their developments have easy to use laundry rooms with washing and drying machines (operated by Circuit Laundry).
 You can top up your laundry card from your computer and then use it to pay for your washing, or use your phone through the mobile app.

-The laundry rooms are open 24 hours and we do not provide detergent.
+The laundry rooms are open 24 hours and they do not provide detergent.

 Can I bring my e-bicycle or e-scooter?

-E-bicycles and e-scooters are strictly prohibited at all of management sites as they pose a significant fire risk.
+E-bicycles and e-scooters are strictly prohibited at all of their sites as they pose a significant fire risk.

 What happens if there is a breakage or problem with my room?

 You can log all maintenance issues online through the Student Portal.
-Management onsite maintenance team will respond to the issue as soon as possible.
+Their onsite maintenance team will respond to the issue as soon as possible.

 Am I allowed to bring electrical appliances with me?

-For safety reasons, management can’t allow any overseas electrical equipment that doesn’t comply with all relevant British standard.
+For safety reasons, they can’t allow any overseas electrical equipment that doesn’t comply with all relevant British standard.
 They do not allow portable heaters in any of their rooms.

 Do I have to supply my own food?

 Yes you do.
-All property sites have plenty of local supermarkets nearby.
+All their sites have plenty of local supermarkets nearby.

 Can my friend store their things/belongings/luggage in my room?